Florence foodie guide: where locals eat and drink

 The best places to eat and drink in Florence, Italy.
 Gin sommeliers, sandwiches laced with truffle cream and black sesame seed gelato are shaking up the restaurant menus in Tuscany’s food hub

 Looking for restaurants in Florence?
 Want to know where to eat in the Italian cultural capital?
-Local food writers Emiko Davies and Nardia Plumridge share their insider tips for the best restaurants in Rome, along with where to find Roman sandwiches, slices of pizza and the best gelato.
+Local food writers Emiko Davies and Nardia Plumridge share their insider tips for the best restaurants in Florence, along with where to find natural wines, slices of pizza and the best gelato.